Pennygate Lodge is a handsome former Georgian Manse situated in Craignure, on the Isle of Mull.

 Lovingly restored by Fiona and Tony, the owners, Pennygate Lodge stands proudly amongst extensive lawn areas and gardens, with a wonderful view over Craignure Bay.

 Built in 1831, Pennygate takes its name from its location and purpose, just a stone’s throw from the pier, where monies were collected from passengers upon landing on Mull.
 Grade B listed, the building was originally designed to be paired back, clean, large and simple, in a typical Georgian style.

 Fiona and Tony have injected a sense of tradition into the building coupled with very careful attention to comfort details.
 A big, wide, sweeping staircase takes the guests up the stairs to the rooms, along a delightful mahogany handrail.
-Pennygate offers six tastefully-furnished and comfortable rooms, excellent dining and relaxation in beautifully understated surroundings.
+Pennygate offers six tastefully-furnished and comfortable rooms, and delightful relaxation in beautifully understated surroundings.
 The living room is full of light with tall windows out onto the Bay.
 The long summer evenings can be spent relaxing and looking out to sea.
 The decor, soft furnishings and art displayed on the walls provide a subtle link to the gardens surrounding the lodge and to Fiona’s background in and love of horticulture.